jaideept/jaideeptelang/README.md

 dotnet watch -p ContactApi/ContactApi.csproj  run
 ```

-9. Visit http://localhost:5000 in the browser
+9. Visit http://localhost:5000/swagger/index.html in the browser to see swagger documentation. http://localhost:5000/contact would invoke GetAll end point.

-10. An MVC view is serving the Angular application.
+10. visit `http://localhost:4200/`. it would open up the Angular CRUD screen.

 11. a postman collection "ContactApi.postman_collection" is available inside ContactApi project to facilitate web api end point testing using Postman. this collection can be further extended with various combintions of input data for POST / PUT methods.